BaljinderSmagh/PySpark/README.md

 # Mininum Requirements for spark
 1)Check if java is installed or not using java -version.
 2)Check for python(By default Mac OS already have python installed)

+After Installation go to Terminal and move to your spark directory created using cd spark(directory name).